creeping-vampires/neura-vaults-contracts/README.md

 ### Withdrawal Process

-The YieldAllocatorVault implements two withdrawal paths depending on the availability of idle assets:
+The Neura-Vault implements two withdrawal paths depending on the availability of idle assets:

 **Immediate Withdrawal:**